Tanya0xCyber/Nmap-Recon-Project/scans/script-scan.md

-### 🧾 Summary of the Default Script Scan (`-sC`)
+### Summary :

-✅ Host is up and responded to default scripts.<br>
+*  Host is up and responded to default scripts.<br>
-✅ Detected useful info like software versions, anonymous access, and weak configs.<br>
+* Detected useful info like software versions, anonymous access, and weak configs.<br>
-⚠️ Some default services are misconfigured or leaking sensitive information.<br>
+* Some default services are misconfigured or leaking sensitive information.<br>
-⚠️ Services like FTP, NFS, SMB, and RServices are exposing data or accepting insecure logins.<br>
+* Services like FTP, NFS, SMB, and RServices are exposing data or accepting insecure logins.<br>
-🛠️ These issues can be fixed by disabling anonymous access, updating services, and tightening permissions.<br>
+* These issues can be fixed by disabling anonymous access, updating services, and tightening permissions.<br>